 1. The first violation of the alcohol rule by any individual or team will result in a written warning being issued to all teams.
 This will constitute the final warning to all participants.

 2. A second violation by any individual or team will result in the permanent expulsion of that individual or team from the league and forfeiture of the entry fee.
 Individuals so expelled will be barred from the league whether they are grandfathered or not.

-- Only wood bats may be used.
-Each wood bat must clearly be marked by the manufacturer to show it is a softball bat (such markings include, but are not limited to, "softball," "official softball," "ASA approved," and/or "ASA certified").
+C. Only wood bats may be used.
+Each wood bat must clearly be marked by the manufacturer to show it is a softball bat (such markings include, but are not limited to, "softball," "official softball," "USSSA approved," and/or "USSSA certified").
 The diameter of the barrel cannot be larger than 2 ¼ inches.
-Bats commonly used for the 16" softball leagues (Chicago style), may not to be used
+Bats commonly used for the 16” softball leagues (Chicago style), may not to be used

-- Protests of any game on rule interpretation or a player's eligibility must be made to the umpires at the time of the infraction.
+A. Protests of any game on rule interpretation or a player’s eligibility must be made to the umpires at the time of the infraction.
 The umpire will then inform the other team of the protest.
-A written account of the game situation (how many outs, who is on base, who is at bat, etc.) is to go into the official score book and is to be signed by both managers and the umpire.
-The failure of the non-protesting manager to sign the score book shall not invalidate the protest.
+A written account of the game situation (how many outs, who is on base, who is at bat, etc.) is to go into the official scorebook and is to be signed by both managers and the umpire.
+If the home team has failed to keep the official scorebook in accordance with these rules, then the written account required by this rule may be written in the visiting team's scorebook or on the back of the umpire's scorecard.
+The failure of the non-protesting manager to sign the scorebook shall not invalidate the protest.